koikijs/kijimuna/README.md

 Kijimuna aim to be a chat system which has characteristic below

 - Communication as a Service.
 Providing communication protocol instead of full-stack chat system
-- Adaptable and Composable from other system
+- Adaptable and composable with other system.
+System can be use kijimuna to make UI under their design system
-- Support indivisual, group communication
+- Support individual, group communication
 - Text chat with Websocket
 - Video / Voice chat with WebRTC
 - Providing API to manipulating chat